“Global wildlife populations have fallen by 58% since 1970, a report says.

 Sometimes I wonder if what really matters in a person’s faith is how they hold it, and not what it contains.
 It seems that the major religions are in accord in their role of assisting people through the difficult processes of maturing.
 All of them christen the life passages with ceremony and community.
 It is in this sense we could say, as the New Age movement was all to quick to assert, that all religions agree.

-Within the membership of these organizations there are people who hold to the literal interpretation of their sacred stories and those who do not.
-The literal interpretation entails a rejection of reason.
+Within the membership of these organizations there are people who hold to the literal interpretation of the poetic and metaphors within their sacred stories and those who do not.
+This type of literal interpretation entails a rejection of reason.
 It is a regressive strategy that fails to give science the proper gravitas it has earned in the modern mind.
-The literal reading of virgin births and resurrections, walking on water and flying through the sky, ignores both the evidence of how the molecular world works as it presents itself to our senses and the fact that the same mythological images occur throughout all our human cultures throughout recorded history.
-To insist all the others but your own were demonic illusions is a paranoid view of creation.

 Those who read the stories as metaphors have cast their lot with a wholly different sort of faith.
 It revolves around a core commitment to trust reality as it is to be the real revelation of meaning, love and intelligence in our lives.
 The agnostic scientist might have a deeper willingness to let the creation be the creation, than a roomful of bible-thumping church types.
 In that stance the West has found its path.
 It has lead to some serious disillusionments about what we had been telling ourselves.
-We are no longer the apple of the one god’s eye in our 4,000 years old island-earth universe, our solar system is not even in a particularly remarkable location within the spiral arms of our galaxy.
+We are no longer living in our 4,000 years old island-earth universe, our solar system is not even in a particularly remarkable location within the spiral arms of our galaxy.